Mansfield Reformatory: A Engaging Day Trip for Everyone

 In one of the stairwells near the offices, audio wand in hand.
 And yeah, I took my mask off for a hot second for the photo — there weren’t many people around.

-Some History about the Reformatory
+Some History About the Mansfield Reformatory

 The reformatory was originally called the Intermediate Penitentiary and was meant to be just that – an in-between point between the boys’ penitentiary in Lancaster and the State Penitentiary in Columbus.
 The prisoners here had committed lesser crimes, such as larceny and the ever-problematic horse stealing.
 Inmates often served 18-36 months.